 The PRUH was acquired by KCH in October 2013.
-The first dedicated neonatal Consultant was in post in September 2014 and before this the paediatric consultants covering the PRUH unit covered the neonatal unit as well as the paediatric wards and paediatric Accident and Emergency.
-The clinical cover for the neonatal unit in the pre-cross-site period consisted of a consultant covering both the paediatric and neonatal side and a middle grade doctor (Registrar) covering both the paediatric and neonatal side and a practice, the start point of the pre-cross-site period was set in 2010.
-The pre-cross site-period, thus, consisted of the chronological years 2010-2014 (5 years).
+The first dedicated neonatal Consultant was in post in September 2014 and before this the paediatric Consultants covering the PRUH unit covered the neonatal unit as well as the paediatric wards and paediatric Accident and Emergency.
+The clinical cover for the neonatal unit in the pre-cross site period consisted of a Consultant covering both the paediatric and neonatal side and a middle grade doctor (Registrar) covering both the paediatric and neonatal sides of the service.
+For purposes of data entry consistency and to reflect current neonatal practice, the start point of the pre cross-site period was set in 2010.
+The pre-cross site period, thus, consisted of the chronological years 2010-2014 (five years).